 This real-world data showcases a clear MPG improvement, particularly on highways where the truck achieved 25-28 MPG.

-For a detailed look at the test, including speed variations, road conditions, and the sound changes in the vehicle, you can refer to the YouTube video where the user has shared the full test results and experience: Watch the video here.
+For a detailed look at the test, including speed variations, road conditions, and the vehicle's sound changes, refer to the YouTube video, where the user shares the full test results and experience: Watch the video here.

 Note: This video is used under fair use for educational and informational purposes, with attribution to the original creator.
 All content in the video belongs to the creator, and we encourage viewers to watch the full video for an in-depth understanding of the test process and results.